kabisa/kudo-o-matic-frontend/README.md

 ## Development workflow

-* While developing you can run a local serve using `bin/maji start`.
+* While developing you can run a local server using `bin/maji start`.
 This will start a server on http://localhost:9090.
-* To create a static HTML5 app build run `bin/maji build`.
-The app will be build into the `dist/` directory.
+* If the `dist/` folder dissapears, please re-build using using `bin/maji build`.
 * To run the app on a connected mobile device run `bin/maji run <platform>`.
-* To build a Cordova app run `bin/maji build <platform>`.
+* To build the native app using cordova, run `bin/maji build <platform>`.
 * To run Javascript tests run `bin/maji test --watch`.
 This will start a Karma server with Phantomjs and will continuously watch your Javascript files and run tests on changes.
 * To run integration specs run `bin/maji test --integration`.
 * To run all tests run `bin/maji test`.